 About

 I am a software engineer specializing in computer architectures for efficient AI acceleration.
-At Samsung Research, I lead the development of a cycle-accurate NPU simulator for Samsung AI TV SoCs and a design space exploration framework for next-generation NPUs targeting large language models.
-Previously, I validated an Accelerator-in-Memory prototype at SK hynix and helped achieve successful product qualification.
+At Samsung Research, I lead the development of a cycle-accurate NPU simulator for Samsung AI TV SoCs and a design space exploration framework for next-generation NPUs.
+Previously, I worked at SK hynix as an application engineer, participating in the GDDR6-AiM project.

 Research Interests